i05nagai/memorandum/language/english_speaking.md

     * mark
 * repugnant
     * It’s often found disgusting by foreigners for its repugnant taste, smell and texture.
+    * causing a feeling of strong dislike or disgust
+        * The trade in wild animals was repugnant to most people.
+    * If behaviour or beliefs, etc. are repugnant, they are very unpleasant, causing a feeling of disgust
+        * a repugnant smell
+        * I find your attitude towards these women quite repugnant.
+* repugnance
+* abhorrent
+    * morally very bad
+        * an abhorrent crime
+        * Racism of any kind is abhorrent to me
+* detestable
+* repulsive
+* disgust
+* dislike
 * slimy
 * ferment
     * consisting of fermented beans